[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Memorable and engaging Twitter posts are short, valuable, and not packed with hashtags.
 Hence they get more retweets.
 Data from Buddy Media shows that tweets containing less than 100 characters receive, on average, 17 percent higher engagement than longer tweets.

-Create 30– to 60-Sec Videos and Upload Them to Facebook, LinkedIn, and Instagram
+30– to 60-Sec Videos for Facebook, LinkedIn, and Instagram

 Videos have the best engagement rates yet the effectiveness of social media content still depends on message quality, timing, and content length.